productivememberofsociety666/j4-make-config/README.md

     j4-make-config -r <theme-name>|none

+To let i3 reload its config instead of restarting, run:

+    j4-make-config --reload <theme-name>|none

 To append additional configuration from files in the i3 config directory, run:

     j4-make-config -a <file-name> -a <another-file-name> <theme-name>|none